whleucka/latte.nvim/README.md

 **latte.nvim** is a Neovim plugin designed to enhance your experience when working with PHP Latte templates.
 It provides automatic syntax highlighting, a robust parser, and extensibility to streamline your development process.

+### WIP NOTE: This plugin is experimental and is incomplete.

 ## Features

 - **Syntax Highlighting:** Enjoy automatic syntax highlighting for Latte templates, making your code more readable and error-free.